-- A) Take note of the mass of your clamps, for this experiment you can use the value written on the clamp, or you can weigh it with a digital scale for added precision. - B) While the meter stick is balanced at its center of mass, place one clamp at 20 cm on the stick. - C) Holding the meter stick horizontal, take the other clamp and slide it on the stick from the right-hand side until the stick remains horizontal when you let it go.
+- A) Include Table 1 in your lab report.
+You'll find a larger copy in Appendix A Table 1 for printing or filling digitally. - B) Take note of the mass of your clamps, for this experiment you can use the value written on the clamp, or you can weigh it with a digital scale for added precision. - C) While the meter stick is balanced at its center of mass, place one clamp at 20 cm on the stick. - D) Holding the meter stick horizontal, take the other clamp and slide it on the stick from the right-hand side until the stick remains horizontal when you let it go.